Dave Leduc: Early life

+Fighting career

+2009-2015: Martial arts initiation and Prison Fight

+In 2009, at the age of seventeen, a disagreement with his father forced Leduc to leave his home and live on the streets.
+Leduc decided to direct his anger into martial arts and joined the martial arts academy of Sifu Patrick Marcil in Gatineau, Quebec.
+He began learning Sanda, Jeet Kune Do principles, training his headbutts, and hitting the bag bareknuckle while competing in amateur fight nights.
+Leduc started training and organizing local no-gi grappling tournaments.

-In 2013, Leduc started fighting MMA in Canada and went undefeated in amateur in his three fights, winning two of them by submission via guillotine choke.
+Sifu Patrick Marcil showed Leduc an old videotape of a Lethwei event in Myanmar and from this moment Leduc wanted to become a Lethwei fighter.
+In 2013, Lethwei being illegal in the province of Quebec and having difficulty getting a fight in Myanmar, Leduc went on his first trip to neighboring Thailand to begin his professional career.
+Myanmar's lack of training facilities led Leduc to move to Phuket in order to train at Tiger Muay Thai.
+Leduc fought MMA in Canada and went undefeated in his three amateur fights, winning two of them by submission via guillotine choke.
 His last win was against Tristar Gym fighter and Georges St-Pierre's protege, Yukinori Akazawa, which he won by unanimous decision.

 In 2014, Leduc made his pro debut against future UFC welterweight fighter Jonathan Meunier.
-Having never cut weight as an amateur, Leduc gave a noticeable size advantage to his opponent and fought at his walking weight 171lbs.
-He lost the fight by referee stoppage in the first round and would return to the cage in November 2015 to face future Pancrase & ONE Championship title contender Koyomi Matsushima, this time attempting to drop down to 155lbs.
-Leduc stated his inexperience in cutting weight made him stay for an excessive amount of time in sauna and briefly lost consciousness exiting the sauna.
-Severely dehydrated and weakened, Leduc missed the 155lbs weight limit by 3lbs, but the fight was still on.
-At the fight, Leduc threw a kick while his opponent was charging forward, which brought both men on the ground.
-Matsushima fell into Leduc's triangle choke and while trying to tighten the choke, Leduc got caught by a hammer fist.
-Matsushima won TKO into the first round.
+Having never cut weight as an amateur, Leduc fought at his walking weight 171 lbs.
+He lost by referee stoppage in the first round and would return to the cage in November 2015 to face future ONE Championship title contender Koyomi Matsushima, this time attempting to drop down to 155 lbs.
+Matsushima won by referee stoppage in the first round after Leduc was caught by a hammer fist trying to secure a triangle choke.